KQask/Yolov8-AI-tracking/README.md

 - Arduino Leonardo
 - Two PC's one being capable of running Valorant, the other being capable of AI inference using NVIDIA CUDA
 - Network switch to ensure a stable and fast connection between the two PC's
+- Moonlight/Sunshine client OR OBS NDI plugin for streaming the game to the secondary PC
 ## Roadmap
 - [x] Initial prototype with basic tracking
 - [x] Expand AI inference with ONNX models